Frederick Terman

 Frederick Emmons Terman (/ˈtɜrmən/; June 7, 1900 – December 19, 1982) was an American professor and academic administrator.
 He was the dean of the school of engineering from 1944 to 1958 and provost from 1955 to 1965 at Stanford University.
 He is widely credited (together with William Shockley) as being the father of Silicon Valley.

+In 1951 he spearheaded the creation of Stanford Industrial Park (now Stanford Research Park), whereby the university leased portions of its land to high-tech firms.
+Companies such as Varian Associates, Hewlett-Packard, Eastman Kodak, General Electric, and Lockheed Corporation moved into Stanford Industrial Park and made the mid-Peninsula area into a hotbed of innovation which eventually became known as Silicon Valley.

-Early life
+Early life and education

-Terman was born to Lewis Terman and Anna Belle Minton Terman on June 7, 1900, in Indiana, U.S. His father, Lewis Terman, a psychologist who studied gifted children and popularized the IQ test in America, was a professor at Stanford.
-His mother attended Central Normal College, Danville, Indiana, and taught English at a school nearby.
-In 1895 she met Lewis M. Terman at the school; the relationship ripened over the following years and they were married Sept.
+Terman was born to Lewis Terman and Anna Belle Minton Terman on June 7, 1900, in Indiana, U.S. His father, Lewis Terman, was a eugenicist and a psychologist who studied gifted children and popularized the IQ test in America as a professor at Stanford University.
+His mother attended Central Normal College and taught English at a school nearby.
+In 1895 she met Lewis Terman at the school; the relationship developed over the following years, culminating in marriage on Sept.
 15, 1899.
 They then followed Lewis' education at Indiana University and Clark University.

-At the age of 10, Terman came to Stanford when his father joined the psychology faculty.
+At the age of 10, Terman arrived at Stanford when his father joined the psychology faculty.
 As a boy, his favorite hobby was ham radio.